dbissell6/DFIR/PICO_Walkthroughs.md

 # SideChannel
 Timing based attack.
 Can use python script to interact with pin checker binary to determine password from diffrerence in timing of responses

+# Torrent_Analyze
+Given pcap
+Tasked to look for file name, not file contents

+In a BitTorrent network, files are broken down into small chunks, which are distributed among the peers participating in the network.
+Each chunk is identified by a unique hash value, which is calculated using a cryptographic hashing algorithm.

+The info_hash is a specific type of hash value that is used to uniquely identify a specific torrent file in the BitTorrent network.
+This hash value is calculated based on the metadata associated with the file, including its name, size, and the hashes of its constituent chunks.

+When a client wants to download a file from the BitTorrent network, it sends a request to the tracker server, which responds with a list of peers that are currently seeding the file.
+The client then contacts these peers and requests the chunks of the file that it needs, using the info_hash value to specify which file it is requesting.

+In the context of a CTF challenge involving a pcap of torrent traffic, the info_hash value can be a valuable piece of information for forensic analysts.
+By examining the traffic and identifying the info_hash values associated with specific files, analysts can gain insights into the types of files that were being downloaded or shared on the network.
+This can be useful for identifying potential intellectual property violations, tracking the spread of malware, or investigating other types of cybercrime.

+Once you find the info_hash, you can search for the hash in google. it will return the file name

 # webnet1
 rsa key is the same